 A severe ankle sprain can feel the same as a broken ankle, so every ankle injury should be evaluated by an OSI orthopedic specialist.
 Symptoms include:

 - Immediate and severe pain

 - Tender to touch

-- Cannot put any weight on the injured foot
+- Not being able to put any weight on the injured foot

-- Physical exam: Your doctor will check for points of tenderness in your foot or ankle.
-The precise location of your pain can help determine its cause.
-They may move your foot into different positions, to check your range of motion.
-You may be asked to walk for a short distance so that your doctor can examine your gait.
+- Physical exam: Your OSI doctor will check for points of tenderness in your foot or ankle.
+The precise location of your pain can help determine its cause and your foot may be moved into different positions to check your range of motion.
+You may be asked to walk for a short distance so your doctor can examine your gait.

-- X-rays: X-rays can show if the bone is broken and whether there is displacement (a gap between broken bones).
+- X-rays: X-rays will show your OSI foot and ankle specialist if the bone is broken and whether there is displacement (a gap between broken bones).
 They can also show how many pieces of broken bone there are.
 X-rays may be taken of the leg, ankle, and foot to make sure nothing else is injured.

 You may not require surgery if your ankle or foot is stable, meaning the broken bone is not out of place or just barely out of place.
 Several methods are used for protecting the fracture while it heals, including: